MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-analyzer.md

 ## Key features

 1: **Analyze Package:**
-The analyze feature analyzes input packages trace logs of MSIX apps during runtime with one simple click
+The analyze feature analyzes input MSIX package trace logs during runtime with one simple click

 2: **Automated remediation:**
 Based on the analysis, automated suggestions are provided by MSIX Packaging tool to fix the detected runtime errors.
 The fixes are then applied on saving the package.